 CSD searches for the corresponding fragment showed that the particular coplanar geometry was very unlikely, and the fragment would rather have a strong preference to adopt torsion angles in the range of 120-150° (see top histogram in Figure 1).
 In contrast, the related mandelic acid fragment C(sp2 )−C(O)− CO−NH−, where the alkyl group is replaced by an alkoxy group, showed a preference for the desired rotamer (bottom plot in Figure 1).
 This finding led to the design of a new 11 μM inhibitor (compound 4 in Figure 1), giving entry to a new class of inhibitors that have the desired conformational preference to selectively bind F.VIIa (Brameld etal., J. Chem.
 Inf.
 Model.
 2008, 48, 1−24.
 DOI: 10.1021/ci7002494).

 Figure 1: Rational design of TF/F.VIIa inhibitors.
 Compounds 1 and 2 were found to be inactive as inhibitors because their preferred conformations do not fit the active site.
 The mandelic acid analogues (4 and 5) have different conformational preferences that allow the molecule to bind the TF/F.VIIa.

 Understanding Molecular Recognition

-The strong publication record demonstrating CSD applications to rationalise molecular geometries is highly complemented by examples where the fully curated crystallographic information derived from the CSD has been used to analyse molecular interactions.
+The strong publication record demonstrating CSD applications to rationalise molecular geometries is highly complimented by examples where the fully curated crystallographic information derived from the CSD has been used to analyse molecular interactions.

 Understanding and optimising the interactions between a ligand and the protein binding site is fundamental in many research applications including rational drug design and crystal engineering.